IWantToClearMyHead/C2/docs/Pointer.md

           printf("Big Endian");
 ```

-take *two bytes file a* as example
+Take *two bytes file a* as example
 ```
 # below is on little
 # In this scheme, low-order byte is stored on the starting address (A) and high-order byte is stored on the next address (A + 1)